Jose W. Diokno: People Power and final years

 In May 1984, even before People Power and its preceding, rigged Batasan Elections, Diokno had been diagnosed with terminal lung cancer.
 He obtained a high fever and was brought to the Stanford University Medical Center where he learned of his disease.
 He had smoked all his adult life.
 Diokno visited the San Francisco University Hospital to have a brain scan and found a brain tumor.
-He would return to the motherland and on July 4, 1986, which was the U.S. independence day, had a series of debates with Minister Enrile, convincing him that U.S. bases should be removed from the country.
+He would return home.
+On July 4, 1986, which was the U.S. independence day, Diokno had a series of debates with Minister Enrile, convincing him that U.S. bases should be removed from the country.
 Enrile, who betrayed Marcos and joined the new administration, was inspired by this debate and would later become senator and help vote to oust the American military from the country.
 Diokno returned to the United States on September 3, 1986 for treatment.
-Eventually after having a transfusion a month later at Manila Doctors Hospital, Diokno decided to stop all treatments and return to his home in Quezon City, to spend his final days reading and writing cases after he shaved his hair off and had experienced a declining line of vision.
-He continued to work all out for four more months, despite his illness, until his passing on Feb.
-27, 1987 at 2:40 a.m.—one day after his 65th birthday in New Manila, Quezon City.
+Eventually after having a transfusion a month later at Manila Doctors Hospital, Diokno decided to stop all treatments and returned to his final residence at 55 3rd St., New Manila, Quezon City, to spend his days reading and writing cases.
+This was after he had to shave his hair off and already experienced a declining vision.
+He continued to work all out for four more months, despite his illness, until his passing on February 27, 1987, at 2:40 a.m.—one day after his 65th birthday at home in New Manila.
 Diokno had spent the last decade of his life making documentaries and speeches, and leading different coalitions and rallies on the streets.
 His funeral was held at the National Shrine of Our Lady of Mt.
-Carmel in Quezon City.
+Carmel in New Manila, and he was buried at Manila Memorial Park - Sucat but later reinterred at a Metro Manila park on October 6, 1996.